AndraxDev/speak-gpt/README.md

 ## Information for users who want to use Google Gemini models with this app.

-SpeakGPT does not support Google API keys itself, but you cen still use Google Gemini using OpenRouter API.
+SpeakGPT does not support Google API keys directly, but you cen still use Google Gemini using OpenRouter API.
 More info at [OpenRouter Models](https://openrouter.ai/docs#models).

 ## For those not-far people who want to use something for free making low or no effort.